encode/django-rest-framework/docs/api-guide/filtering.md

 The `SearchFilterBackend` class supports simple single query parameter based searching, and is based on the [Django admin's search functionality][search-django-admin].

 The `SearchFilterBackend` class will only be applied if the view has a `search_fields` attribute set.
-The `search_fields` attribute should be a list of names of text fields on the model.
+The `search_fields` attribute should be a list of names of text type fields on the model, such as `CharField` or `TextField`.

     class UserListView(generics.ListAPIView):
         queryset = User.objects.all()